-- a) that a continuing growth in demand for telecommunications is expected so as to meet the needs of the information revolution; - b) that this need will require the exploitation of many types of telecommunications; - c) that the growing need for mobile or transportable telecommunications can be met only by the use of radiocommunications; - d) that in some cases radiocommunication provides the only means of ensuring safety-of-life for transportation systems and in the event of natural disasters; - e) that radiocommunication also provides an economic and flexible means of delivering a wide variety of radiocommunication services to users in environments ranging from dense urban areas to remote rural areas; - f) that where additional capacity is required for wire- or cable-based telecommunications, it may be provided by the installation of additional wires or cables; - g) that, in contrast to wire- or cable-based systems, the radio frequency spectrum is governed by considerations of frequency sharing and of unwanted emissions, resolves to request administrations
+b) that this need will require the exploitation of many types of telecommunications;

+c) that the growing need for mobile or transportable telecommunications can be met only by the use of radiocommunications;

+d) that in some cases radiocommunication provides the only means of ensuring safety-of-life for transportation systems and in the event of natural disasters;

+e) that radiocommunication also provides an economic and flexible means of delivering a wide variety of radiocommunication services to users in environments ranging from dense urban areas to remote rural areas;

+f) that where additional capacity is required for wire- or cable-based telecommunications, it may be provided by the installation of additional wires or cables;

+g) that, in contrast to wire- or cable-based systems, the radio frequency spectrum is governed by considerations of frequency sharing and of unwanted emissions, resolves to request administrations

-- that Telecommunication Standardization Study Group 5 carries out studies concerning wired telecommunication systems; - that particular care is needed to ensure that radiation from wire and cable systems do not unnecessarily degrade the performance of the radio systems,
+1 that Telecommunication Standardization Study Group 5 carries out studies concerning wired telecommunication systems;

+2 that particular care is needed to ensure that radiation from wire and cable systems do not unnecessarily degrade the performance of the radio systems,

-- 1 consider the compatibility between telecommunication systems, particularly between wire or cable systems and radio systems; - 2 to carry out studies and submit their results to ITU.
+1 to consider the compatibility between telecommunication systems, particularly between wire or cable systems and radio systems;

+2 to carry out studies and submit their results to ITU.

-This Resolution should be brought to the attention of the CISPR and the Telecommunication Standardization Sector.
+^{} This Resolution should be brought to the attention of the CISPR and the Telecommunication Standardization Sector.

-Res.
-ITU-R 47 105

-RESOLUTION ITU-R 47\

-FUTURE SUBMISSION OF SATELLITE RADIO TRANSMISSION TECHNOLOGIES FOR IMT-2000

-- a) that universal coverage and seamless global roaming are key IMT-2000 objectives, and the satellite component of IMT-2000 will form an essential part in realizing the complete IMT-2000 vision: - b) that IMT-2000 systems are defined by a set of interdependent ITU Recommendations to allow for the introduction into service of IMT-2000 in the 2000-2005 timeframe; - c) that Recommendation ITU-R M.1034 describes each of the various IMT-2000 satellite radio operating environments; - d) that the design of satellite Radio Transmission Technologies (RTTs) is based on an extensive range of technical and economical factors, some of which are in common with terrestrial technologies, some are unique to satellite technologies and some require different consideration when applied to satellite technologies; - e) that in response to a time limited ITU invitation and following evaluation by the ITU-R, six satellite RTTs have been adopted as satisfying the evaluation requirements for IMT-2000; - f) that IMT-2000 radio interfaces have been designed to be flexible and are expected to accommodate service requirements for an extended period, further considering
+Future submission of satellite radio transmission technologies for IMT-2000 a) that universal coverage and seamless global roaming are key IMT-2000 objectives, and the satellite component of IMT-2000 will form an essential part in realizing the complete IMT-2000 vision;

+b) that IMT-2000 systems are defined by a set of interdependent ITU Recommendations to allow for the introduction into service of IMT-2000 in the 2000-2005 timeframe;

+c) that Recommendation ITU-R M.1034 describes each of the various IMT-2000 satellite radio operating environments;

+d) that the design of satellite Radio Transmission Technologies (RTTs) is based on an extensive range of technical and economical factors, some of which are in common with terrestrial technologies, some are unique to satellite technologies and some require different consideration when applied to satellite technologies;

+e) that in response to a time limited ITU invitation and following evaluation by the ITU-R, six satellite RTTs have been adopted as satisfying the evaluation requirements for IMT-2000;

-- a) that since satellite systems are particularly resource limited (for example, power and spectrum), satellite RTTs are optimized to the specific scenarios under which the satellite system will be operating and the market and environments to be served; - b) that, while a prime objective for IMT-2000 has been to minimize the number of radio interfaces, because of the constraints on satellite system design and deployment, a few satellite RTT's may be required for IMT-2000 (see Recommendations ITU-R M.1167 and ITU-R M.[IMT.RKEY]);
+f) that IMT-2000 radio interfaces have been designed to be flexible and are expected to accommodate service requirements for an extended period, further considering a) that since satellite systems are particularly resource limited (for example, power and spectrum), satellite RTTs are optimized to the specific scenarios under which the satellite system will be operating and the market and environments to be served;

+b) that, while a prime objective for IMT-2000 has been to minimize the number of radio interfaces, because of the constraints on satellite system design and deployment, a few satellite RTT's may be required for IMT-2000 (see Recommendations ITU-R M.1167 and ITU-R M.1455);